By: Karen S. Hanson

 Salary increases for police are usually organized on step pay scale based on years of experience and rank.
 Each step between pay raises represents a certain number of years.
 Advance to the next step, and you get a raise of a certain percentage.
 For example, you might be able to move from Step 1 (entry-level) to Step 2 in just one year, but to get to the next pay increase at Step 3, you may have to work for several years.

 Of course, beyond the length of an officer’s tenure, advancing through the chain of command also tends to come with salary increases.
-Police organizations almost always promote from within the staff, explains Stephen Webb, lecturer in criminal justice at Regent University.
-When a law enforcement officer advances to the next rank, such as police sergeant, lieutenant, commander, or captain, it comes with a bump in pay.
+Police organizations almost always promote from within the staff, explained Webb.
+When a law enforcement officer advances to the next rank, such as police sergeant, lieutenant, commander or captain, it comes with a bump in pay.

 When police officers work overtime, they may be paid time and a half for the extra hours they work.
 This can include working beyond the scheduled shift or doing extra duties such as testifying in court.